hkupty/todo-zen/README.md

 Options:
      -h --help            Shows this help text
-     -d --max-depth       Maximum traversal depth.                                [default: 8] Set to 0 to disable.
+     -c --comment-prefix  Sets the prefix for comments to be the specified value  [default: //] -d --max-depth       Maximum traversal depth.                                [default: 8] Set to 0 to disable.
      -D --max-src-depth   Maximum depth for a `src/` folder.                      [default: 3]